Certificate in Family Class Immigration Law Overview

 Continuing Professional Development

-2) For British Columbia lawyers, consider including this course as a CPD learning activity in your annual Continuing Professional Development Plan as it has been approved by the Law Society of British Columbia.
+For British Columbia Lawyers, consider including this webinar as a CPD learning activity in your annual Continuing Professional Development plan as it has been approved by the Law Society of British Columbia.

-3) The Law Society of Alberta is recommending that Alberta lawyers consider including this course as a CPD learning activity in their annual Continuing Professional Development Plan.
+For Alberta lawyers, consider including this course as a CPD learning activity in your annual Continuing Professional Development Plan.

-- Webinars will be held on Tuesdays from 4:00 to 7:00 pm PST
+Webinars will be held Tuesdays from 4:00 to 7:00 pm PST

 Live Online Students